lujiazho/TheUniverseOnline/README.md

 # TheUniverseOnline
 An application based on ReactJS for exploring the universe, mainly the Earth for now.
+Pictures for landscape and different countries are in shortage for now.

 <center>
   <img src="demos/demo.gif" width="600"/>